 - i) The candidates are advised to remain in regular touch with university website till the completion of admission process.
-Any change in the date of receipt of application form and counselling schedule will be uploaded on the university website www.yspuniversity.ac.in. - ii) For any clarification/ inquiry with regard to admission, please contact the Assistant Registrar/ Section Officer (Academic), Office of the Registrar, Dr. Yashwant Singh Parmar University of Horticulture & Forestry on any working day from 10:00 AM to 5:00 PM on ☎ 01792-252009 and 01792-252219 or submit queries through E-mail: admission@yspuniversity.ac.in
+Any change in the date of receipt of application form and counselling schedule will be uploaded on the university website www.yspuniversity.ac.in. - For any clarification/ inquiry with regard to admission, please contact the Deputy Registrar/ Superintendent (Academic), Office of the Registrar, Dr. Yashwant Singh Parmar University of Horticulture & Forestry on any working day from 10:00 AM to 5:00 PM on 10:00 and 01792-252219 or submit queries through E-mail: admission@yspuniversity.ac.in